Review of the American Express Platinum Card

 Cell Phone Protection

-You can be reimbursed for your costs to repair or replace your damaged or stolen cell phone up to $800, subject to a $50 deductible, for two approved claims per 12-month period when your prior month’s wireless bill was paid with your Platinum card.
+You can be reimbursed for the costs of repairing or replacing your damaged or stolen cell phone up to $800, subject to a $50 deductible, for two approved claims per 12-month period when your prior month’s wireless bill was paid with your Platinum card.

 Hilton Gold Status and Marriott Gold Status

-Just by holding the American Express Platinum Card, you suddenly have Gold Status with Hilton and Marriot hotel chains.
+Just by holding the American Express Platinum Card, you suddenly have Gold Status with Hilton and Marriott hotel chains.
 Here’s what you can expect for those benefits:

 Marriott Gold Elite Status